-If the "INFO" key is pressed once, the "main overview of the left LEDs" are displayed.
+If the "INFO" key is pressed once, the "main overview of the left LEDs" is displayed (for the LEDs on the left-hand side).

-If the "INFO" key is pressed a second time, the "main overview of the right LEDs" are displayed (if available).
+If the "INFO" key is pressed a second time, the "main overview of the LEDs on the right-hand side" are displayed (if available).

-By pressing the softkey "left" (or the "INFO" key a third time) you will leave the main LED menu.
+Pressing the softkey "◄" "left" (or the "INFO" key a third time) takes the user back to the previous screen, i. e. you leave the main LED overview.